Design Considerations for Preventive Conservation in New Heritage Collection Facilities

 6.2 Sensors

-RH and temperature sensors should be located within the spaces and not only in the return air ducts to ensure that the conditions measured reflect those in which collection objects are kept.
-Sensors should be placed in a location where there is no interference (that is, not near windows or open doors, not in front of vents, not on exterior walls and not in full sun).
+RH and temperature sensors should be located within the spaces and not only in the return air ducts to ensure that the conditions measured reflect those in which objects are kept.
+Sensors should be placed in a location where there is no interference (that is, far from windows or open doors, not in front of vents, not on exterior walls and not in full sun).
 It should be possible to take readings at 20-minute intervals and to download the data and archive it for later interpretation.

 Designation